Sorry, but the mother of all crashes is coming and it won’t be fun…

 When mortgage defaults began to rise, fear took hold.
 Realizing that the market was propped up by unsustainable debt led to a massive sell-off.
 Property values plummeted, and financial institutions collapsed under the weight of bad loans.
 The global economy teetered on the brink of catastrophe.

-Investors who understood the psychological factors at play and paid attention to warning signs—like skyrocketing property prices disconnected from income levels—were able to adjust their strategies.
+Investors who understood the psychological factors at play and paid attention to warning signs—like skyrocketing property prices disconnected from income levels—could adjust their strategies.
 Some profited by shorting overvalued mortgage-backed securities, while others safeguarded their portfolios by reducing exposure to risky assets.

 Behavioural Finance: Recognizing and Overcoming Biases